Nizar1999/CPUINFO/README.md

 # CPUINFO
-Program that uses C and in-line assembly to retrieve vendor id and processor brand
+Small Program that uses C and in-line assembly to retrieve vendor id and processor brand